xmartlabs/XLData/README.md

 }
 ```

+Any changes made to the data store will be automatically reflected in the table/collection view. ;)

+You can see an example of this running the Demo app and tapping the cell "Data Store TableView" or "Data Store CollectionView".

 ####Data Store table/collection view controller sync with remote xml/json endpoint

-* Make your concrete view controller extends from `XLRemoteDataStoreController`
+* Create a view controller object that extends from `XLRemoteDataStoreController`

 * Set up the `dataLoader` property  by following these steps:
 ```obj-c